Waleed-Chaudhry/React-Bootcamp/03-React-Router.md

     // Pass whatever url you're on.
 Final path would be /checkout/contract-data if you call the route from /checkout render={(props) => (<ContactData ingredients={this.state.ingredients} price={this.state.totalPrice} {...props} />)}
     // A way to pass the state to the Contact Data form
+    // Contact data can then use the passed ingredients and price
-    // Contact data can then call this.props.history.push('/') to get you back to the home page />
+    // Contact data can also now call this.props.history.push('/') to get you back to the home page />
 ```